 The Company's cash and cash equivalents are subject to interest rate price risk.
 The Company's interest rate risk management policy for cash and cash equivalents is to purchase highly liquid investments with a term to maturity of three months or less on the date of purchase.
 The Company does not engage in any hedging activity.
-The Company earned \$13,531 in interest income during year ended June 30, 2019.
+The Company earned \$142 in interest income during the three months ended September 30, 2019.